garrandall/popular-music-data/tracks/i-love-this-bar-toby-keith.md

 Just trollin' around the dance floor
 Puts a big smile on my face
 No cover charge, come as you are
-Hmm, hmm, hmm I love this bar
+Hm, hm, hm I love this bar
-Hmm, hmm, hmm I love this bar
+Hm, hm, hm I love this bar

 We got divorcees and a big bouncer man
 An old jukebox and a real bad band